lkuchenb/EntrezDownloader/README.md

 This will generate a list of XML results returned by each batch invocation.
 Additionally, a list of IDs that were part of failed batches is returned.

+**Note that the result order does not necessarily match the original ID order or content.
+Unmatched IDs might simply be missing.
+The `failed` list contains only IDs for which the HTTP request against Entrez failed for technical reasons.**

 To get more interpretable results, you can pass a function to `efetch()` that processes the results right after they are fetched.
 E.g you might want to use the Biopython Entrez XML parser to parse the XML and turn it into individual records:

 ```python